wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 ```

-## Checking the backups are valid.
+## Checking the backups are valid / Restoring a backup

 One basic check would be to install PostgreSQL on your local machine, download the latest backup, uncompress and execute the relevant SQL file (or pg_restore the custom-format archive) and inspect the results.